 In 2012, Gloria Taylor, also diagnosed with ALS, was granted permission to end her own life.
 Taylor was granted an exemption to the law, but died of an infection before she could act on it.

-Cases like Rodriguez’ and Taylor’s are compelling.
+Cases like Rodriguez and Taylor’s are compelling.
 They prompt us to question ourselves: what would we do if a disease like ALS found us?

 Probably because of my relatively young age, I’ve always been on the liberal side of the assisted suicide issue.
 Thinking of Sue Rodriguez, I couldn’t imagine myself moving forward, calmly, into the future that awaited her.
 However, over the last four years, I’ve watched my mother adjust to a significant degree of paralysis and that has given me another perspective.
-We humans are a fairly adaptable bunch and, fearful though we might be, I suspect most of us are capable of adjusting to the worst.
+We humans are a fairly adaptable bunch and, fearful though we may be, I suspect most of us are capable of adjusting to the worst.